Toho's best known live action show internationally,

 though, is the use of their genetically created creatures,

-almost always of immense size, calling for the oldest brother
+almost always of immense size.
+This calls for the oldest brother

 to change into Zone Fighter, a large being of extraordinary